-The foundation for this study is a diocesan read of The False White Gospel: Rejecting Christian Nationalism, Reclaiming True Faith Refounding Democracy by Jim Wallis supplemented by The Crisis of Christian Nationalism Report from The House of Bishop Theology Committee edited by Allan K. Shin and Larry R. Benfield forward by Michael B. Curry.
-These books can be purchased using traditional online or in person locations.
-A resource list was compiled that includes other books, documentaries recording of discussions relevant to the topic.
+The foundation for this study was a diocesan read of The False White Gospel: Rejecting Christian Nationalism, Reclaiming True Faith Refounding Democracy by Jim Wallis supplemented by The Crisis of Christian Nationalism Report from The House of Bishop Theology Committee edited by Allan K. Shin and Larry R. Benfield forward by Michael B. Curry.

-Everyone in the diocese is encouraged to engage in this study which will culminate with a webinar moderated by Bishop Shin, the evening of April 23rd.
-Curriculua are available for two approaches: a six week book study of The False White Gospel: Rejecting Christian Nationalism, Reclaiming True Faith Refounding Democracy by Jim Wallis or a group discussion based on the ChurchNext course Exploring Christian Nationalism With Jim Wallis.
-Also there is an option to explore the content on the White Christian Nationalism Resource List and generate your ownn parish conversation(s).
-As we get closer to the webinar date information will be provided on how to register.
+Curricula are available for two approaches: a six week book study of The False White Gospel: Rejecting Christian Nationalism, Reclaiming True Faith Refounding Democracy by Jim Wallis or a group discussion based on the ChurchNext course Exploring Christian Nationalism With Jim Wallis.
+Also there is an option to explore the content on the White Christian Nationalism Resource List and generate your own parish conversation(s).

 Click the Links below to access the documents that will assist in this Lenten study

-- Book Curriculum The False White Gospel An Episcopal Response to White Christian Nationalism (6 week bookread)
+- Track 1: Book Curriculum The False White Gospel An Episcopal Response to White Christian Nationalism (6 week bookread)

-- Discussion Curriculum for the ChurchNext “Exploring Christian Nationalism With Jim Wallis” course (90 minute session $15 course)
+- Track 2: Discussion Curriculum for the ChurchNext “Exploring Christian Nationalism With Jim Wallis” course (90 minute session $15 course)

 - Slides for the Discussion Curriculum for the ChurchNext “Exploring Christian Nationalism With Jim Wallis”